signalogic/SigSRF_SDK/iaTest_readme.md

 <a name="AtomTests"></a>
 # Atom Only Tests

 Below are example command lines to use with with or without a coCPU card installed.
-The demo source code performs motion detection and tracking, with a rudimentary algorithm that compensates for camera motion (such as jerky hand-held cellphone video).
+The demo source code performs motion detection and tracking, with a rudimentary algorithm that compensates for camera motion (such as jerky hand-held mobile phone video).

 ```C
 ./iaTest -m1 -cx86 -s0 -i/test_files/hallway_352x288p_30fps_420fmt.yuv -x352 -y288 -ohallway_test.yuv -l0x01000003